 Simply defined, AI are computerised systems that are in some way able to mimic human thought processes and perform similar tasks to us or other intelligent/sentient beings.
 They can interpret and respond to stimuli by ‘thinking’ as we can.

 AI may use sensory data and machine learning techniques to collect and interpret information from external stimuli.
 In short, then, AI needs to incorporate some form of learnt behaviour.
-A typical consumer computer is not AI; despite its ability to compute information usually beyond our own intelligent capability, it is not able to ‘think’ in a meaningful enough way to be considered ‘intelligent’.
+A typical consumer computer is not AI; despite its ability to compute information beyond our own capabilities, it is not able to ‘think’ in a meaningful enough way to be considered ‘intelligent’.
 True AI is hard to define because thinking is hard to define.
 The Turing Test is one such method of inquiry that can be used to discover whether a technology is capable of thought.

 AI has always been a fascinating subject for philosophers, psychologists, science fiction writers and futurists as it poses the tantalising question; what happens when machines surpass the intelligence of their creators?
 From The Matrix to Terminator, Blade Runner and iRobot, AI is recurringly defined as a potentially uncontrollable force that can spiral out of humanity’s grasp if we’re not careful.